Harbortouch POS Review

 - Numerous public complaints

+Harbortouch point of sale also has two very affordable pricing plans and offers free hardware to get started.
+However, in order to take advantage of this offer, you have to sign up for a one-year contract.
 With a little digging, we discovered that Shift4 Payments is the parent company behind Harbortouch credit card processing.
-Shift4Payments appears to use every tactic we hate to see, right down to independent sales reps running wild.
-As you’ll see later on, some concerning issues come up in users’ Harbortouch credit card processing reviews.
+And Shift4Payments appears to use every tactic we hate to see, right down to independent sales reps running wild.

 Harbortouch’s customer service reputation is appalling, with scores of customers complaining about representatives never getting back to them.
 There are hundreds of complaints referring to hidden upfront Harbortouch fees, hidden transaction fees, penalties for breaking contracts, and dozens of nearly identical complaints about repeated software bugs and freezes.
 Many current and former customers throw around the dreaded “scam” word as well.